Your Flight Is Canceled or Delayed: What Can You Do?

 Seeing as airlines are presently having a challenging time dealing with weather conditions, staff shortages, and operational issues, you won’t be the only one asking airline staff for meal vouchers, or for assistance to get re-routed.
 Familiarize yourself with your travel benefits linked to your credit card or insurance plan, so you can take charge of any trip interruptions.
 Travel insurance typically kicks in for flight delays between six and 12 hours, however, some plans provide reimbursement for expenses as soon as three hours.

 “Let's say there's an airline strike and you can't get to your cruise departure on time.
 Missed connection and trip interruption benefits can reimburse you for expenses paid to get caught up with your cruise.
 But if you're experiencing a long delay due to bad weather, travel delay benefits can reimburse you for meals, accommodations, and local transportation.
-After all, who wants to sleep in an airport during a long delay if they don't have to?” advises Amanda Hand.
+After all, who wants to sleep in an airport during a long delay if they don't have to?” advises Amanda Hand of G1G Travel Insurance.

 Insider Tip: Keep a tab on timings (and document it where possible) to help get reimbursed for things like hotel stays, meals, and local transportation.
 Do not discard receipts, baggage tags and boarding passes as you will need them for the claims process.